-In this granting cycle, the Advisory Committee will invest a total of approximately \$500,000.
+In this granting cycle, Vancouver Foundation's LEVEL Advisory Committee will invest a total of approximately \$150,000 for the Develop Grants.

-Applicants will be notified of funding decisions by December 2018.
+Applicants who are invited forward to Stage 2 to submit a full proposal will be notified of funding decisions by early May 2020.